1 week in Cambodia: History, pristine beaches, and Angkor WAt

 I visited the first three on my little tuktuk tour that I joined my first day, and then I revisited some and popped by some new ones the next day on my motorbike.

-If you’re comfortable on a motorbike, I HIGHLY recommend going for it.
+If you’re comfortable on a motorbike, I HIGHLY recommend going for it on one of your free days.
 It gives you so much freedom with your time and schedule, the roads are flat and easy, and there nothing like flying through Angkor with archeological sites and temples on both sides of the road, wind whipping through your hair.
-It made the whole day an experience, as opposed to seeing the tuktuk rides between temples as solely transportation if that makes sense.
+It made the whole day an experience, as opposed to seeing the tuktuk rides between temples as solely transportation - if that makes sense.

-If you’re not comfortable on a bike, be sure to book a tour.
+If you’re not comfortable on a motorbike, please just book the tour.
 Angkor Wat is over 150 square miles (400 square kms!) and even if you rented a bike you would be absolutely huffing and puffing, not to mention the amount of time you spend on your feet exploring the temples themselves!
+People don’t realize just how big it is.
+You won’t be able to make a dent on foot or on a bicycle.

-Exploring the temples of Angkor is one of my top 5 moments in Asia for me, for SURE.
+Exploring the temples of Angkor is one of my top 3 moments in Asia for me, for SURE.
+I am DYING to go back, I refuse to let my time in Siem Reap be once in a lifetime - it was just too good.

 That wraps up One Week in Cambodia!